Measure A requires 1.6 million voters to vote whenever someone wants to add as few as SIX AFFORDABLE HOMES to the County General Plan.

 These extremely wealthy Wall Street investors want to keep affordable homes far away from their exclusive hotel and force them into congested neighborhoods.
 Their measure exempts commercial and industrial developments, including casinos, hotels and expanding the Golden Door.

-The SOS Initiative requires a countywide vote to add just six houses to the County’s General Plan, a planning document that guides growth in the unincorporated areas of the county.
-That is not a typo: If someone wants to add as few as six affordable homes, the SOS Initiative would force 1.6 million voters to the ballot box to approve that change.
+Measure A requires a countywide vote to add just six houses to the County’s General Plan, a planning document that guides growth in the unincorporated areas of the county.
+That is not a typo: If someone wants to add as few as six affordable homes, Measure A would force 1.6 million voters to the ballot box to approve that change in addition to the County’s current approval process.

-This added layer of uncertainty would occur only after these six homes make it through the county’s lengthy approval process.
-Yet the SOS Initiative puts no limits at all on hotels, resorts, casinos, country clubs, office buildings, warehouses, or factories in our rural and semi-rural areas.
-Worst of all, for 20 years the SOS measure would block most or all changes to the County’s General Plan – a document planning experts say should be regularly updated to guide growth and respond to community needs.
+But Measure A puts no limits at all on hotels, resorts, casinos, country clubs, office buildings, warehouses, or factories in our rural and semi-rural areas.
+Worst of all, for 20 years Measure A would block most or all changes to the County’s General Plan – a document planning experts say should be regularly updated to guide growth and respond to community needs.
 That won’t happen if voters approve this measure.